-Cucumbers are summer produce and they need to be eaten during hot months…which make perfect sense, as their flavor and consistency is super refreshing.
-Here in US, cucumbers are available all year round; but they really taste best during the summer.
+Cucumbers are summer produce and they need to be eaten during hot months…which make perfect sense, as their flavor and consistency are super refreshing.
+Here in the US, cucumbers are available all year round; but they really taste best during the summer.

 But I digress… The point I wanted to make here is that this salad is family’s traditional recipe, and as with a lot of ethnic recipes, variations abound (which I’ll talk about below).

 Why is the Polish Cucumber Salad called ‘Mizeria’